 We value citizens’ commitment to improving the property at Unity Cemetery as well as researching and sharing its history.
 The success of Unity Cemetery relies heavily on volunteers, and we believe everyone can play a role.

-If you are interested in volunteering, contact us for more details or use the form below to sign up for a particular event.
+If you are interested in volunteering, use the form below to sign up for a particular event.

 We look forward to working with you and making Unity Cemetery a model of historic preservation.